List of Halloween (franchise) characters: Dr. Samuel Loomis

 Dr. Samuel Loomis is a psychiatrist, and his patient is Michael Myers.
 He goes to Haddonfield, Illinois after Michael escapes from Smith's Grove Sanitarium.
 Once in Haddonfield, he goes to the local cemetery and discovers that Judith Myers' tombstone is missing, thus confirming his suspicion that Michael returned home.
 He later informs Sheriff Leigh Brackett about the danger that Michael poses for the residents of Haddonfield.
 Throughout the film, he searches for Michael and successfully finds him at the Doyle residence.
 There, Dr. Loomis shoots Michael, who is strangling Laurie Strode, which causes Michael to fall out a second floor window and onto the front lawn.
 When Loomis peers out of the window, he discovers that Michael is gone.
-This character returns in Halloween II, Halloween 4: The Return of Michael Myers, Halloween 5: The Revenge of Michael Myers, and Halloween: The Curse of Michael Myers.
+This character returns in the original Halloween II (1981, in which he died), and in the Thorn Timeline (Halloween 4: The Return of Michael Myers, Halloween 5: The Revenge of Michael Myers, and Halloween: The Curse of Michael Myers—in the latter film, Loomis is implied to have died in the theatrical version while he lives in the longer “Producer’s Cut”).
 In Rob Zombie's Halloween from 2007, a new incarnation of the character would be introduced.
-This character appeared again in Halloween II from 2009.
+This character appeared again in the 2009 version of Halloween II.